rails/rails/README.md

 ## Terminology

 A single Action Cable server can handle multiple connection instances.
 It has one connection instance per websocket connection.
-A single user may well have multiple websockets open to your application if they use multiple browser tabs or devices.
+A single user may have multiple websockets open to your application if they use multiple browser tabs or devices.
 The client of a websocket connection is called the consumer.

 Each consumer can in turn subscribe to multiple cable channels.
 Each channel encapsulates a logical unit of work, similar to what a controller does in a regular MVC setup.
-So you may have a `ChatChannel` and a `AppearancesChannel`.
-The consumer can be subscribed to either or to both.
+For example, you could have a `ChatChannel` and a `AppearancesChannel`, and a consumer could be subscribed to either or to both of these channels.
 At the very least, a consumer should be subscribed to one channel.

 When the consumer is subscribed to a channel, they act as a subscriber.
 The connection between the subscriber and the channel is, surprise-surprise, called a subscription.
 A consumer